Stormgaze/firestarbot/README.md

-# firestarbot
+# Firestar Discord Bot
-A bot for discord
+This bot is a bot for discord!
+It only has basic commands right now!